Updated: Apr 7

 Light makes our body clocks tick

-Few of us wake up with the sun rising and go to bed when it sets.
+Few of us wake up with the sun rises and go to bed when it sets.
 Other artificial sources of light now commonly interfere with our body clock.

 Daytime light is great.
 It wakes us up and regulates us.
 Exposure, especially early in the day, is critical to quality sleep.